The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Preliminaries

-We will often use the fact that a smooth manifold $M$ always can always be written as a union of an ascending chain of compact submanifolds $M_{0}\subseteq\mathring{M}_{1}\subseteq M_{1} \dots$. \footnote{See, for instance, the remark after 4.3.2 in \cite{wall2016differential}.}
+Given $g\in\H(M)$ we write $supp(g):=\{x\in M\,|\,g(x)\neq x\}$.
+We will often use the fact that any smooth manifold $M$ is the union of an ascending chain of compact submanifolds $M_{0}\subseteq\mathring{M}_{1}\subseteq M_{1} \dots$ (see, for instance, the remark after 4.3.2 in \cite{wall2016differential}).
+We will use the symbol $\circ$ to denote composition between heterogeneous smooth maps, omitting it when composition takes place between elements living in the same diffeomorphism (or homeomorphism) group.
+Working in a group we use the notation $g^{h}:=h^{-1}gh$ wherever it is practical to do so.